HEMAL-PATEL/coffeetextview/README.md

 	}

 ### Usage
-Create an `Asset folder`.
+Create an `Asset` folder.
 In the Asset folder, create another folder called `fonts`.
 Download and import font to the fonts folder you just created (Download free fonts here [1000freefonts](http://1001freefonts.com/) ).
 Create a new string literal and set the font's name including its extension(e.g .otf) as the value.
 Then use the string resource id in the `CoffeeTextView`.
-However, you can use the animations and fonts are available in the library.
+However, you can use the animations and fonts that are already available in the library.

 ```xml
     <devmike.com.coffeetextview.CoffeeTextView